CPA Exam Study Group Quick Facts

 CPA Exam Study Groups – Frequently Asked Questions (FAQs)

-• Each section of the CPA exam calls for over 100 hours of study time.
-You can study with your CPA exam study group for a few hours a week to supplement your own self-study time.
+• Each section of the CPA Exam calls for over 100 hours of study time.
+You can study with your CPA study group for a few hours a week to supplement your own self-study time.

-• The best way to study for the CPA exam is to be consistent.
+• The best way to study for the CPA Exam is to be consistent.
 Beyond that, some CPA candidates prefer to study in groups, others prefer to study alone, and some enjoy a combination of both.
-Regardless, you should invest in a CPA exam prep course like Wiley CPA to provide you with the resources you need to study alone or together.
+Regardless, you should invest in a CPA Exam prep course like UWorld CPA to provide you with the resources you need to study alone or together.

 • Yes.
-You can self-study for the CPA exam, but some candidates find it easier to work with CPA study groups.
-Wiley’s CPA review course provides study materials for self-study and also has a Wiley CPA Study Group on Facebook.
+You can self-study for the CPA Exam, but some candidates find it easier to work with CPA study groups.
+UWorld’s CPA Review Courses provide study materials for self-study and include a UWorld CPA Study Group on Facebook.